Mariners vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners take on Randy Arozarena and the Tampa Bay Rays at Tropicana Field on Friday at 6:40 PM ET, in the second game of a four-game series.
+Brandon Lowe and the Tampa Bay Rays take the field against J.P.
+Crawford and the Seattle Mariners on Saturday at 4:05 PM ET, in the third of a four-game series at Tropicana Field.

-The Mariners are favored in this one, at -115, while the underdog Rays have -105 odds to play spoiler.
-The matchup's total is set at 8 runs.
+The favored Rays have -125 moneyline odds to win against the underdog Mariners, who are listed at +105.
+The contest's over/under has been listed at 8.5 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.